 lambs can be successfully weaned from a milk diet at 25 to 30

 pounds body weight or when they are 30 to 42 days old.
 Weaning

 abruptly is better than offering a diluted milk replacer the last

 week.
 However, orphan lambs should not be weaned unless they are

-In a natural situation, weaning occurs at approximately 6 months
+Without intervention, weaning occurs naturally at approximately 6 months

 of age, usually in the fall when the ewes begin returning to estrus.
 Spring-born

-lambs are often weaned later than winter-born and fall-born lambs.
+lambs are usually weaned later than winter-born and fall-born lambs.